WASHINGTON -- First lady Melania Trump cut the ribbon Thursday as the Washington Monument reopened to the public for the first time in three years.

 The 555-foot stone obelisk closed in September 2016 in order to replace the aging elevator and upgrade security systems.

 Accompanied by a group of local fourth graders, Trump took the new high-speed elevator to the observation floor near the top, which offers a commanding 360-degree view of the entire District of Columbia.

-The monument has been closed for most of the past eight years.
+The monument has been closed off and on for most of the past eight years.
 An August 2011 earthquake left cracks in the stones near the top of the obelisk.
-It reopened in 2014, but National Park Service officials were forced to close it again two years later after a series of elevator breakdowns.
+It reopened in 2014 but National Park Service officials were forced to close it again two years later after a series of elevator breakdowns.